|

 Chest 2000 May;117(5 Suppl 1):303S

-proteolysis by neutrophils : implications for pulmonary emphysema in alpha(1)-antitrypsin
+Quantum proteolysis by neutrophils : implications for pulmonary emphysema in alpha(1)-antitrypsin deficiency

 Campbell EJ, Campbell MA, Boukedes SS, Owen CA.